msftcangoblowm/wreck/README.rst

 Gauge the demand
 -----------------

+Frustrating
+""""""""""""

-Resolving dependency conflicts is the \#1 nightmare that leaves Python coders in a permanent state of trauma
+GIL and multithreading UX aside, resolving dependency conflicts is the next most frustrating issue facing Python coders

+multiple venv
+""""""""""""""

+Often don't consider there will be multiple venv, not always just one.
+So all requirements don't apply to all venv

+Easy learning curve
+""""""""""""""""""""

+Configuration read from pyproject.toml.
+There is one section per venv.
+Then run one cli command per venv.

+Unlike other packages, per .in file, produces two files: .unlock and .lock

+For a particular venv, **fixes all** requirement files, rather than one file at a time

+app and package authors
+""""""""""""""""""""""""

-Often don't consider will need multiple venv and the needs of an app and a package author cannot be solved by a tool that caters towards only app authors.
+The needs of an app and a package author cannot be solved by a tool that caters only towards app authors

-Need a tool that has no learning curve, minimal configuration, and doesn't try to be a venv manager or a build backend.

 Not automatically resolved
 ---------------------------

-For dependency conflicts, that can't be automagically resolved, fall into these categories:
+For dependency conflicts, that can't be automagically resolved, falls into these categories:

 - unresolvable